melahn/archive-extract/README.md

 Extracting a compressed archive file is well understood but I wanted a project that would test specifically for the the Zip Slip vulnerability described [here](https://github.com/snyk/zip-slip-vulnerability).
 It is possible for a naive archive extractor to unintentionally extract a potentially malicious file without explicitly checking for this vulnerability.
-I also wanted the extractor to protect the user from extracting archives with unusual nesting patterns,  And I wanted it to have 100% Sonar code coverage with no code smells, maintainability issues, security hotspots, etc.
+I also wanted the extractor to protect the user from extracting archives with unusual nesting patterns.
+And I wanted it to have 100% Sonar code coverage with no code smells, maintainability issues, security hotspots, etc.

 ## Usage